GOP lawmakers to meet with leaders of black colleges

 - Seahawks among favorites for Super Bowl 52; Russell Wilson making plans to get there

+“The reality is that if you don’t have Republican support, you may not have federal support at all,” said Taylor, whose organization works to support HBCUs and their students.

+Walker said he also believed that it was important for both sides to talk.

 “I believe it is as important as ever to have Republicans engage with HBCU,” said Walker, who noted his wife is a graduate of Winston-Salem State University.
-“Our goal is to bring bi-partisan support to HBCUs and create an open dialogue to address issues they face.”
+“Our goal is to bring bipartisan support to HBCUs and create an open dialogue to address issues they face.”

 Scott said HBCUs have brought great value to the world.